BelkevichAndry/rss_feed_parser/README.md

 - POST /feeds - to add a source of rss feeds example (http://feeds.bbci.co.uk/news/video_and_audio/world/rss.xml) .
 - GET /posts - get all current rss feeds from all sources.
-- POST /register - an API for use registration.
+- POST /register - an API for user registration.
 You should include your user information in the body of your request like this:
 ```json
         {
           "user": {